rhodyprog4ds/BrownFall21/assignments/02-python-access.md

 ## Make a dataset about your datasets

-Import the list fomr the `datasets` module you created in the step above.
+Import the list from the `datasets` module you created in the step above.
-Then terate over the list of dictionaries, and:
+Then iterate over the list of dictionaries, and:

 1. save it to a local csv using the short name you provided for the dataset as the file name, without writing the index column to the file.
 1. record attributes about the dataset as in the table below in a list of lists: